-Molecular sieves, such as zeolites and their analogues, are quintessential catalysts and support materials for a diverse range of applications due to their unique size exclusion properties that, when coupled with catalytically active sites, can facilitate innumerable chemical transformations with enhanced selectivity.
-The tunability of both the physicochemical properties and the macroscopic functionality of molecular sieve catalysts enables them, in principle, to be tailored to specific reactions by controlling the confining geometry and local chemical environment surrounding an active site.
+Zeolites are quintessential catalysts for a diverse range of applications due to their unique size exclusion properties that, when coupled with catalytically active sites, can facilitate highly selective chemical transformations.
+The tunable physicochemical properties and macroscopic functionality of these microporous solids enables them to be tailored for specific reactions by engineering the molecular binding sites and surrounding void environments.

 Our goal is to design structurally specific zeolite catalysts to enable new, selective pathways in unconventional gas- and liquid-phase reactions.
 We approach this catalysis and materials design challenge by:

 - Identifying relevant chemical descriptors of catalytic behavior